State Custody related deaths

 HMP Hewell Practice Plus Group

-Concerns summary Prison staff demonstrated numerous failings in managing the ACCT process, including missed reviews, incomplete care plans, and insufficient observations, exacerbated by high demands and inadequate training, leading to significant risks of suicide/self-harm.
+Concerns summary (AI summary) Prison staff demonstrated numerous failings in managing the ACCT process, including missed reviews, incomplete care plans, and insufficient observations, exacerbated by high demands and inadequate training, leading to significant risks of suicide/self-harm.

 Lee Thrumble